radiasoft/sirepo/sirepo/package_data/static/en/README.md

 The `end_date` indicates the last day that the article will be displayed.
 If `end_date` is omitted, then the article will always be shown if the `start_date` has passed.

 The `markdown_file` specifies the Markdown file containing. the article content.
 The Markdown files should be alongside the `/news/article-index.json` file in the `news` directory.

+## Compiling SCSS

+Grunt is used to compile and map the SCSS files to CSS.
+Use a somewhat recent version of node and run `npm install` from the `sirepo/package_data/static/en` directory.
+Once installed `grunt watch` will execute any time a `.scss` file is saved.